rbms-bsc/DCRMR/_pages/Title/Variant-title-of-manifestation.md

 ### 1.25.3595 Variant titles of a collection (optional)

 <a name="1.25.3595.1">1.25.3595.1</a> Record variant titles by which a collection may be known if they differ substantially from the [Title proper](/DCRMR/title/Title-proper) and provide useful access points.
-If most or all of the items in the collection have the same title information and it is considered important, make an added entry for the title.
+If most or all of the items in the collection have the same title information and it is considered important, make an added access point for the title.

 ---